 - Detect security governance and compliance requirements that may also include self-reported runtime vulnerabilities

-- Obtain insights of application performance and resource consumption
+- Obtain insights into application performance and resource consumption

 - Lower false positives

 DAST vs. SAST

 Dynamic and Static Application Security Testing (SAST) are two AppSec technologies that utilize unique approaches to identify weaknesses and potential vulnerabilities.
-Some differences among the two testing mechanisms include:
+Some differences between the two testing mechanisms include:

 - SAST uses a white-box approach by leveraging the elemental source code and performing internal scans while the code remains static.
-DAST on the other hand uses a black-box testing approach, where the tester discovers an application’s vulnerabilities from an external ecosystem during application runtime.
+On the other hand, DAST uses a black-box testing approach, where the tester discovers an application’s vulnerabilities from an external ecosystem during application runtime.

 - SAST tests for application/source-code vulnerabilities, while DAST tests for runtime and environment issues.

-- DAST is used to evaluate security risks in web apps, databases, servers and services while SAST is primarily used to assess the application architectureand design environment, mobile applications and real-time systems.
+- DAST evaluates security risks in web apps, databases, servers, and services, while SAST primarily assesses the application architecture and design environment, mobile applications, and real-time systems.

 DAST Pros and Cons

-DAST tools are widely adopted to scan web applications for exploitable vulnerabilities due to a number of advantages these offer, including:
+DAST tools are widely adopted to scan web applications for exploitable vulnerabilities due to several advantages this offer, including:

-- DAST tools are platform-independent, and can be used to test applications independent of their hardware, design, internal architecture or programming language
+- They are platform-independent and can be used to test applications independent of their hardware, design, internal architecture, or programming language

 - Efficiently pinpoint configuration issues at runtime